Annual Alfalfa Bill Century Bicycle Ride

 - Our long-sleeve t-shirts with a new design and color every year.

 - Our famous “Alfalfa Bill” homemade power cookies.

 Ten-Mile Fun Ride:

 This route is for the beginning rider or for someone who wants to get in a little extra.
-It takes you around the beautiful campus of Murray State College, for which Alfalfa Bill Murray is named.
+It takes you around the beautiful campus of Murray State College, named after “Alfalfa” Bill Murray.
 You will then head out to the Tishomingo National Wildlife Refuge.
 Along the way there are historical markers of a pre-statehood Chickasaw school and a cemetery for early settlers.
 The Refuge is located on the historic Washita Farms site.
 On this ride you might see deer, wild turkeys, raccoons, cottontails, and all kinds of song and shore birds.
 Even if you are riding one of the longer rides this beautiful area is worth a visit while you are in town.
 Please check in with us at the Chickasaw Information Center.